salamkingscrestglobal/WP-Permalink-Manager/readme.txt

 == Installation ==

-Follow the following step to Install Wp Permalink Manager through wordpress or Manually from FTP.
+Follow the following step to Install Permalink Editor through wordpress or Manually from FTP.

 **From within WordPress**

 1. Visit 'Plugins > Add New'
-2. Search for Wp Permalink Manager
+2. Search for Permalink Editor
-3. Activate Wp Permalink Manager from your Plugins page.
+3. Activate Permalink Editor from your Plugins page.

 **Manually**

 1. Upload the `wp-permalink-manager` folder to the `/wp-content/plugins/` directory
-2. Activate Wp Permalink Manager through the 'Plugins' menu in WordPress
+2. Activate Permalink Editor  through the 'Plugins' menu in WordPress

 == How To Use ==

 You can change the permalink by following the steps.

-- Edit your post where you want to edit the permalink.
+- Edit your posts/pages and create SEO friendly custom URL.
 - In the permalink box insert your desired permalink and update the post.
-- Preview your post and see your post URL is changed.
+- Preview your post and see the post URL is changed.
+- If you want to revert to the Wordpress default URL system, just deactivate the plugin.